ccarabine/memory-game/README.md

 ### New game modal

-On load, the new game modal pop up will be displayed with Paw Patrol logo  and two clickable buttons .
+On load, the 'new game' modal pop-up will be displayed with Paw Patrol logo  and two clickable buttons .
--	1. “Play New Game” button  - when the user clicks the button, the user will be able to begin the memory game.
+-	1. 'Play New Game' button  - when the user clicks the button, the user will be able to begin the memory game.
 All moves, matched card counters will be set to zero.
--	2. “Rules” button– when the user clicks the button, the rules modal pop up will appear, which will allow the user to read the rules of the game.
+-	2. 'Rules' button– when the user clicks the button, the rules modal pop up will appear, which will allow the user to read the rules of the game.

 ### Rules modal
-The rules modal  is accessed from the new game modal once the user clicks on the “rules” button.
-The user can read the rules of the game and click close [x] to bring them back to the new game modal.
+The 'rules' modal  is accessed from the 'new game' modal once the user clicks on the 'rules' button.
+The user can read the rules of the game and click close [x] to bring them back to the 'new game' modal.

 ### The game
-Once the user initiates the game by clicking “Play New Game” from the new game modal, the user will be presented with the memory game.
-3 rows of 4 cards ,totalling 12 cards to choose from which will have a ‘back card’ image displayed on each of the cards as default.
+Once the user initiates the game by clicking 'Play New Game' from the 'new game' modal, the user will be presented with the memory game.
+3 rows of 4 cards, totalling 12 cards to choose from, these will have a ‘back card’ image displayed on each of the cards as default.

 The user can click only on 2 cards at a time.

 The user will start the game, by selecting two cards.
 The number of moves will update and increment by 1.

 If the user matches two cards they will remain up turned and display the front of the card – Paw Patrol character.
-The matched pairs pop up modal will display as user feedback.
-The matched pairs counter will increment by 1
+The 'matched pairs' pop-up modal will display as user feedback.
+The 'matched pairs counter' will increment by 1

-When all 6 pairs are successfully chosen, the finish game modal popup will appear The user can restart the game at any point by clicking the “New game” button.
-A confirmation modal will appear to confirm whether they wish to continue game or start a new game.
+When all 6 pairs are successfully chosen, the 'finish game' modal pop-up will appear The user can restart the game at any point by clicking the 'New game' button.
+A 'confirmation' modal will appear to confirm whether they wish to continue game or start a new game.

 ### Confirmation Modal
-The confirmation modal  is accessed from the memory main game page, once the user clicks “New Game”.
-The user can decide whether to click on “New Game” which will go to the new game modal or they can click on “continue”  to carry on with the current game.
+The 'confirmation' modal  is accessed from the memory main game page, once the user clicks 'New Game'.
+The user can decide whether to click on 'New Game' which will go to the 'new game' modal or they can click on 'continue' to carry on with the current game.

 ### Finish game Modal
-When all 6 pairs are successfully chosen, a modal pop up  will appear with
+When all 6 pairs are successfully chosen, a modal pop-up  will appear with
 * the Score
 * number of moves